denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 [/r/parenting](https://www.reddit.com/r/parenting/),
 [/r/cancer](https://www.reddit.com/r/askhistorians/), or
 [/r/MakeupAddiction](https://www.reddit.com/r/makeupaddiction/).
-Attracting from several hundred to several hundred thousands of subscribers, subreddits like these encourage an engaged public.
+Attracting from several hundred to several hundred thousand of subscribers, subreddits like these encourage an engaged public.
 They enforce rules, moderate discussion, and hold elections.
 They are communities in other words, because they share a set of common values that then govern the comportment of their constituents.